Multiparameter quantum groups at roots of unity: Generalities on Hopf algebras and deformations

 \subsection{Basic constructions from multiparameters}

-\ 7pt The definition of multiparameter quantum groups requires a whole package of related material, involving root data, weight lattices, Weyl groups, etc. This entails several different constructions --- including defining some particular Lie algebras --- depending on ``multiparameters''.
-Hereafter we present all what we need to do that.
+\ 7pt The definition of multiparameter quantum groups requires a whole package of related material, involving root data, weight lattices, etc. This entails several different constructions, depending on ``multiparameters'', that we now go and present.